-The year 2020 holds a particular significance for Japan – as this summer will see the 2020 Olympic Games take place in Tokyo.
+The year 2020 holds a particular significance for Japan – with the 2020 Olympic and Paralympic Games taking place in Tokyo.

 From Akira Kurosawa, to Godzilla and Studio Ghibli, Japan has given the world some of its most iconic titles in cinema.

-Here, we take a retrospective look at a selection of films which hold a lasting influence on cinema and popular culture
+To mark the 2020 Olympic and Paralympic Games taking place in Tokyo, we took a retrospective look at a selection of films which hold a lasting influence on cinema and popular culture, as well as those from filmmakers whose influences can be seen in modern Japanese cinema.

 – click on the film title to see our review.